lwhittles/simdynet/README.md

 More information and getting help
 ---------------------------------

-For more detailed examples of how to use simplasex, see the vignette [here](https://github.com/lwhittles/simplasex/tree/master/vignettes).
-See also the help included in the package using the R command `help(package='simplasex')`.
+For more detailed examples of how to use simdynet, see the vignette [here](https://github.com/lwhittles/simdynet/tree/master/vignettes).
+See also the help included in the package using the R command `help(package='simdynet')`.

-If you have any problem or question please create an issue [here](https://github.com/lwhittles/simplasex/issues) or get in touch by emailing `l.whittles14@imperial.ac.uk` or `xavier.didelot@gmail.com`
+If you have any problem or question please create an issue [here](https://github.com/lwhittles/simdynet/issues) or get in touch by emailing `l.whittles14@imperial.ac.uk` or `xavier.didelot@gmail.com`